VoonnaSampath/combinational_circuitverse/4BitALU/README.md

 # 4-bit ALU – CircuitVerse

 ## 🔧 Project Description
 A 4-bit Arithmetic Logic Unit (ALU) designed in CircuitVerse.
-Performs basic operations like addition, subtraction, AND, OR, and XOR based on 3-bit opcode.
+Performs basic operations like addition, subtraction, AND, OR based on 3-bit opcode.

 ## ✅ Features
 - 4-bit inputs A and B